 Devils’ Jagr becomes 7th NHL player with 700 goals

-UNIONDALE, N.Y.
-(AP) — Jaromir Jagr became the seventh player to score 700 NHL goals, reaching the mark in the second period on Saturday in the New Jersey Devils’ game against the New York Islanders.
+UNIONDALE, New York (AP) — Jaromir Jagr became the seventh player to score 700 NHL goals, reaching the mark as the New Jersey Devils routed the New York Islanders 6-1 on Saturday.

 The New Jersey forward moved into this elite group when he netted his 19th goal of the season.
 The Islanders have been Jagr’s favorite target in his 20 NHL seasons.
 He has 61 goals and 88 assists in 101 career games.

 “Is it that many?
 I love this team,” Jagr said.
 “It’s my favorite team.
 That’s a lot of goals.
 It’s almost 10 percent.”

 Jagr stickhandled from the right wing boards into the slot and then slid a shot along the ice that eluded New York goalie Evgeni Nabokov at 3:31 of the second to give New Jersey a 2-0 lead.